Ableton/m4l-connection-kit/LEGO MINDSTORMS EV3/README.md

 ### Thresh

-  * The Thresh parameter allows to adjust the treshold used to trigger messages for a motor.
+  * The Thresh parameter allows to adjust the threshold used to trigger messages for a motor.
 Its value is represented as percentage of the possible value range of the according parameter.

 ### Max